-The proposed TA is innovative in its approach to improve project performance through (i) promoting the use of CSS for the first time with an ADB developing member country, (ii) initiating the use of the new risk based approach to adopt country procurement systems, and (iii) improving alignment between ADB and government business processes for project preparation and start up.
+The proposed TA is innovative in its approach to improve project performance through (i) promoting the use of CSS at the agency level as the pilot after conducting equivalence and acceptability assessment, and propose gaps filling measure, (ii) initiating the use of the new risk based approach to adopt country procurement systems, and (iii) improving alignment between ADB and government business processes for project preparation and start up.

 |Project Name||Aligning Asian Development Bank and Country Systems for Improved Project Performance|

 |Country / Economy||Indonesia

 |Project Type / Modality of Assistance||Technical Assistance

 |Source of Funding / Amount||

 Public sector management / Decentralization - Public administration

 |Description||The proposed TA is innovative in its approach to improve project performance through (i) promoting the use of CSS at the agency level as the pilot after conducting equivalence and acceptability assessment, and propose gaps filling measure, (ii) initiating the use of the new risk based approach to adopt country procurement systems, and (iii) improving alignment between ADB and government business processes for project preparation and start up.|